 “We are oy, storytellers, gathering tales from all around.
-We listen to them closely, understanding the plotlines, and craft versions worthy of sharing around a fire.
+We listen to them closely, understanding the plot lines, and craft versions worthy of sharing around a fire.
 Like the good old days.

 This fire-starter is a reminder of a long lived tradition of storytelling.
 We hope it sparks the fire that will bring us together to get your story flowing.
 We’d love to hear it and make it come to life”.

-The vastness and magic of the nightsky, the copper of dancing flames and embers, the flying sparks and raising smoke; little details come together to create an unboxing experience full of mystery.
+Imagine a vast night sky, the copper of dancing flames and embers, the flying sparks and raising smoke; little details come together to create an unboxing experience full of mystery.

-Work done for oy
+Work done for oy.